BSUSoftware/BsuTest/Instructions.md

 # BsuTest
 Welcome to Bath Spa's Software Development recruitment test! <br/>
 This little test has been put together to get to know you better and assess both your coding knowledge and determination, we are sure you'll do great! <br/>
-Bath Spa University has recently opened a new sister Academy to teach anyone from the galaxy how to become a Jedi. <br/>
+Bath Spa University has recently opened a new sister Academy to teach anyone from the galaxy how to become a Jedi Knight. <br/>
 The Software Development team has been tasked to create a little web application to enroll new Students and retrieve a list of existing ones. <br/>
 The solution project you'll find in this repository has the main interface consisting of a Form to enroll new students and a page listing all students already enrolled. <br/>
 You'll also find two MicroServices exposed by their APIs to retrieve general data and to manage our JediStudents Data. <br/>